 @timescale – This optional attribute specifies time scale in units per second to be used for events in this event stream.
 When not present AEI.EventStream@timescale is inferred to be equal to 1.
 AEI.EventStream@timescale shall not be equal to 0.

 Event – Each instance of this element and its attributes shall define information about an event in the context of the parent event stream element.
+This element includes the data corresponding to the event coded as a XML string.

 @presentationTime – This optional attribute specifies presentation time of the event relative to the presentation time of the first access unit in the anchor MPU indicated with sequence number specified by the parent AEI@mpuSeqNum within the asset indicated by asset ID specified by AEI@assetId.
 The relative value of the presentation time in seconds is equal to AEI.EventStream.Event@presentationTime divided by AEI.EventStream@timeScale.
 When not present AEI.EventStream.Event@presentationTime is inferred to be equal to 0.